kubeshop/tracetest/README.md

 6. Run the tests.

 Once the test is built, it can be run automatically as part of a build process.
 Every test has a trace attached, allowing you to immediately see what worked, and what did not, reducing the need to reproduce the problem to see the underlying issue.

-# Getting Started

-The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes, and is done with via a Helm command.
-After installing, take a look at the
-[Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.

 # What does the test definition file look like?